lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

     This is not recommended anymore as of March 2022 and will be deprecated in the future!

-For running an active learning step with the Lightly docker, we need to perform 3 steps:
+For running an active learning step with the Lightly Worker, we need to perform 3 steps:

 1. Create an `embeddings.csv` file.
-You can use your own models or the Lightly docker for this.
+You can use your own models or the Lightly Worker for this.
 2. Add your active learning scores as an additional column to the embeddings file.
-3. Use the Lightly docker to perform an active learning iteration on the scores.
+3. Use the Lightly Worker to perform an active learning iteration on the scores.

 Learn more about the concept of active learning :ref:`lightly-active-learning-scorers`.